Mel B: 2009–2018: Television and other projects

-2018–present: Second Spice Girls reunion and further television work
+2018–2025: Second Spice Girls reunion and further television work

 On 5 November 2018, Mel B announced the Spice Girls reunion tour on her Instagram profile.
 It was confirmed that Mel B and ex-bandmates Melanie C, Bunton and Halliwell (but not Beckham) would return for a 13-date UK and Ireland stadium tour Spice World - 2019 Tour, their first in a decade.
 In 2021, Mel B appeared on the second series of The Masked Singer as "Seahorse" and finished in 11th place.
 In May 2021, Mel B collaborated with Fabio D'Andrea in his short music film, "Love Should Not Hurt", in support of Women's Aid.
 In 2021, she also appeared on the Spanish version of The Masked Singer as "Medusa" and finished in ninth place.
 Mel B later appeared on the panel of the fourth season of the Australian version of The Masked Singer as Minogue's replacement, and remained on the panel for the fifth season in the second half of 2023.
 Also in the same year, she appeared as a guest star in the French version of The Masked Singer and covered Katy Perry's "Roar".

 Mel B was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to charitable causes and vulnerable women.
 Mel B was also appointed as a tourism ambassador from the United Kingdom to Nevis in 2022.
 In November 2022, Mel B presented the BBC documentary Trailblazers: A Rocky Mountain Road Trip alongside Ruby Wax and Emily Atack.
 In December 2022, she starred in the Christmas TV A New Diva’s Christmas Carol, alongside Ashanti and Vivica A. Fox.